Begin planning now to visit Bryce Canyon Country in the fall.

 Mid-September: The Fall Color Loop

 The Fall Color Loop, aka Highway 143, is easily accessible from Panguitch.
 Head to Parowan and catch Highway 143 for an incredibly scenic high elevation drive.
 The route takes you past Panguitch Lake, Duck Creek Village, and Navajo Lake, all above 8,000 feet, which will be nearing peak color change around mid to late September.
+Boulder Mountain is just one area where fall colors are easily viewed.

 Mid-September to Early October: Bryce Canyon National Park

 With elevations ranging from 6,800 to 9,100 feet, autumn visits Bryce Canyon National Park relatively early, with changing colors typically peaking in mid to late September.
 The brilliant yellows of Bryce Canyon’s quaking aspens flutter in brilliant contrast to the red-orange hoodoos, bright blue sky, and rich green of the ancient bristlecone pines.
 The park’s scenic drive delivers breathtaking viewpoints.
 Colorful foliage is just one reason to visit the Bryce Canyon region in autumn.
 Fall’s cooler temperatures also mean pleasant hiking weather and fewer crowds.
+Oak or red maple leaves accent the greens and yellows of fall.

 Mid-September to Mid-October: Scenic Byway 12